Bruno-PSZ/AMP_Metrics_Evaluation/Readme.md

 ## ⚙️ Setup Notes

 - **Paths:**
   Data paths in the scripts and notebooks may need adjustment to match your local file system.
+Data should be placed in the `data` directory in suitable subfolder.

 - **Data Availability:**
   All datasets used in the analysis are available at: